Mayor Alison Kerr –

 SAFE NEIGHBORHOODS & COMMUNITY

 - Through the unprecedented COVID pandemic and wildfires, Mayor Kerr provided weekly written updates, initiated a weekly community Zoom meeting for dialogue on safe practices to reduce the spread of the virus.
+These updates continue but on a monthly basis now.

 - The first segment of the Fort Ord Recreation Trail and Greenway (FORTAG) will realign dangerous intersections at Canyon Del Rey/Fremont and Canyon Del Rey/Carlton.
 It will also provide a safe underpass for bikers, walkers and wildlife to go from one side of the city to the other.